 If you’ve been renting in New Jersey for a while, you probably feel pulled in two directions.
+One part of you loves the convenience of calling the landlord when something breaks.

 The other part winces every time the rent goes up and wonders, “How long am I going to keep paying someone else’s mortgage instead of my own?”

-Let’s walk through 7 renting traps that quietly keep New Jersey renters stuck, and how to step out of them.
+Let’s walk through 6 renting traps that quietly keep New Jersey renters stuck, and how to step out of them.

 1. Believing You Need 20% Down to Buy